J-Caguioa/MSDS6306_CaseStudy2/README.md

 5. Fresh, new talent is the future and lifeblood of your company - introducing them and having them start off in other parts of the company will only reinforce the idea of inclusion and make them feel they are a part of something and we recommend starting young employees off in other parts of the business so they can grow, learn and feel they are apart of the bigger picture

 6. The low pay in young, new talent is causing attrition.
 Our recommendation is to increase the starting salary of employees.
 In the long run this will cost you less as you are not having to train and ramp new talent up and then have them leave the company

+## Improvements

+1. Provide concrete definition for Life Satisfaction so that it can be included in future analysis
+2. Define the Stock Option levels in more detail and what that means